SelectUSA/events/events/_posts/2017-06-18-2017-investment-summit.md

 _**For more information, including registration instructions, please visit the [Summit website](http://www.selectusasummit.us/)**_

-_To view the latest updates, please visit the [Summit section of our website.](https://www.selectusa.gov/selectusa-summit)_
+_To view the latest updates, please visit the [2017 Summit section of our website.](https://www.selectusa.gov/2017-investment-summit)_

 _[Sign up for email updates](https://public.govdelivery.com/accounts/USITATRADE/subscriber/new?topic_id=USITATRADE_1411)_